viridia/bevy_prefs_lite/README.md

 // Configure preferences directory let mut preferences = Preferences::new("com.mydomain.coolgame");
 ```

+In desktop targets, the app name is used to establish a preferences directory in the standard
+OS location for preferences.

 The preferences store will verify that the preferences directory exists, but won't load anything
 yet.
 To actually load preferences, you'll need to load a `PreferencesFile`, which corresponds